dario-piotrowicz/miniflare-wrappedBindings-getBindings-function-stringification-error-repro/README.md

 If you run `npm start` you'll see the following output:
 ![screenshot](./screenshot.png)

-Showing that the `Greeter` wrapped binding can be successfully used inside Miniflare/Workerd but it cannot by the Miniflare binding proxies.
+Showing that the `Greeter` wrapped binding can be successfully used inside Miniflare/Workerd but it cannot by using the Miniflare binding proxies.